Manny Rutinel: Career

 From 2016 to 2018, Rutinel served as an economist for the United States Army Corps of Engineers in Upstate New York.
 After graduating from law school, he worked as an associate attorney at Earthjustice.
 Since 2021, Rutinel has worked as the CEO of Climate Refarm, a non-profit organization.

-Active in the Democratic Party, in October 2023, he was selected to fill the former seat of Dafna Michaelson Jenet in the Colorado House of Representatives.
+In October 2023, he was selected to fill the former seat of Dafna Michaelson Jenet in the Colorado House of Representatives.
 She had been selected for a vacant state senate seat.
+Rutinel has led legislative efforts to conduct oversight of ICE detention centers in Colorado.

 On January 27, 2025, Rutinel announced that he would run for the 2026 U.S. House of Representatives election in Colorado's 8th congressional district, seeking to unseat Republican incumbent Gabe Evans.
+On September 4, 2026, Rutinel resigned from his seat in order to focus on his campaign.